MarkXA/nidevconf/content/testimonials/jasonbell.md

 +++
 draft = false
-quote = "A day of high quality talks, countless networking opportunities and a showcase of what Northern Ireland's developer community are doing.
-I highly recommend anyone interested in or working in software development to attend" name = "Jason Bell, Mastodon C"
+quote = "High quality talks, countless networking opportunities and a showcase of what NI's developer community are doing.
+Highly recommended for anyone interested in or working in software development." name = "Jason Bell, Mastodon C"
 +++